Einstein’s Explanation of the Unexplainable

 Dark Matter is a form of matter which is thought to account for approximately 85% of the matter in the universe and the remaining is made up visible or baryonic matter.
 Its presence is implied in a variety of astrophysical observations, including the gravitational affects it has on the orbits of stars in galaxies which cannot be explained by accepted theories of gravity unless more matter is present than can be seen.
 The reason it is called dark is because it does not appear to interact with the electromagnetic field, which means it does not absorb, reflect or emit electromagnetic radiation, which is why it is difficult to detect.

-However, we disagree that it cannot be explained by accepted theories of gravity because Einstein defined it in terms of the “depth” of a gravity well or distortion in the “surface” of space-time caused by the energy density of an environment and NOT on existence of visible of baryonic matter.
-This means the energy of electromagnetic fields and photons along with that associated with visible matter must be taken consideration when determining its energy density and therefore the depth of its gravity well in space.
+However, we DISAGREE that A VAST MAJORITY of it cannot be explained by the accepted theories.
+This is because Einstein defined gravity in terms of the “depth” of an energy or gravity well in the “surface” of space-time caused by the energy density of an environment and NOT on the existence of visible or baryonic matter.
+This means the energy of electromagnetic fields, photons and all other forms of energy along with that associated with visible matter that contribute to its energy density MUST be taken consideration when gravitational potential.

 This suggests the reason it does not appear to interact with an electromagnetic field is because a large part of it MAY BE made up of one.

 The observation electromagnetic energy prevents the visible matter in stars from collapsing to a black hole supports this conclusion because it tells us its gravitational energy MUST BE oppositely directed with respect to that of visible matter.

 Some might say, if true it should have an observable effect on the orbits of planets.
 The reason it DOES NOT is because it creates an offset in the gravitational field of a solar system which would be equal to the energy it provides